LintonNaik/paip-lisp/docs/chapter7.md

 In the first pass, each nonequal list of words will be considered a distinct variable.
 If no solution is reached, word lists that share words in common are considered to be the same variable, and the solution is attempted again.
 For example, an input that contains the phrases "the rectangle's width" and "the width of the rectangle" might assign these two phrases the variables `v1` and `v2`.
-If an attempt to solve the problem yields no solutions, the program should realize that `v1` and `v2` have the words "rectangle" and "width" in common, and add the equation (`= v1 v2`) and try again.
+If an attempt to solve the problem yields no solutions, the program should realize that `v1` and `v2` have the words "rectangle" and "width" in common, and add the equation `(= v1 v2)` and try again.
 Since the variables are arbitrary symbols, the printing routine should probably print the phrases associated with each variable rather than the variable itself.

-**Exercise  7.4 [h]** The original STUDENT !!!(span) {:.smallcaps} also had a set of "common knowledge" equations that it could use when necessary.
+**Exercise  7.4 [h]** The original STUDENT also had a set of "common knowledge" equations that it could use when necessary.
-These were mostly facts about conversion factors, such as (`1 inch = 2.54  cm`).
+These were mostly facts about conversion factors, such as `(1 inch = 2.54  cm)`.
-Also included were equations like (`distance equal s rate times time`), which could be used to solve problems like "If the distance from Anabru to Champaign is 10 miles and the time it takes Sandy to travel this distance is 2 hours, what is Sandy's rate of speed?"
+Also included were equations like `(distance equal s rate times time)`, which could be used to solve problems like "If the distance from Anabru to Champaign is 10 miles and the time it takes Sandy to travel this distance is 2 hours, what is Sandy's rate of speed?"
 Make changes to incorporate this facility.
 It probably only helps in conjunction with a solution to the previous exercise.

 **Exercise  7.5 [h]** Change `student` so that it prints values only for those variables that are being asked for in the problem.